 The Governor’s Arts Awards are presented annually to outstanding writers, artists, performers, craftsmen and educators who have made significant and lasting contributions through their work as well as to corporations or organizations on the basis of their dedication to arts advancement.
 Previous winners include B.B.
 King, James “Super Chikan” Johnson, Mary Katharine Loyacono McCravey, the late Little Milton (Campbell), Dr. David Blackburn, the Mississippi Alliance for Arts Education, USA International Ballet Competition, William Eggleston, Bo Diddley and Charles Burnett.

-The Governor's Arts Awards will be held on Thursday, February 20, 2014 at 6:00pm in the Concert Hall of Belhaven University Center for the Arts.
-The event is free and open to the public.
+The 2015 Governor's Arts Awards was held on Thursday, February 19, 2015 in the Concert Hall of Belhaven University Center for the Arts

 Donna & Jim Barksdale